raspberrypilearning/introduction-to-processing/worksheet-2.md

 ## React to a button

 1. Wire up a button to GPIO pin 4, as shown below.
-If you need more guidance, follow [this guide] (https://github.com/raspberrypilearning/physical-computing-guide).
+If you need more guidance, follow [this guide](https://www.raspberrypi.org/learning/physical-computing-guide).

 	![](images/button.png)